Exsanguinated/Exsanguinated/README.md

 -  We often struggle with reaching out first and apologize in advance; our anxiety genuinely gets so overwhelming at times that the solution is to just shut down.

--  We often struggle with tones through text and it can lead to misunderstandings; if anything can come across as offensive or targetted, please tag it with tone tags to avoid confusion!

 -  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient and refrain from being too hard on us if we struggle to respond in chat.

 <p align="center"> <img src="https://files.catbox.moe/pct622.png" />